nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   # feature item loop
   - icon : "ion-arrow-graph-up-right" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Business Strategy"
     content : "I developed the business strategy for my businesses, including my consulting company Crafties and the Social Impact Guild.
-I also provided advice in this area to other startups and SMEs, letting them achieve organizational goals and enabling their growth and success."
+I also provided advice in this area to other startups and SMEs, enabling their growth and success."

   # feature item loop
   - icon : "ion-ios-flag-outline" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Change Management"
-    content : "I successfully managed the organisational and technical changes and transition related to the scale up and development of a high-stake product for a French startup.
-It allowed opening new markets in Europe."
+    content : "I successfully managed the strategic, organisational and technical changes and transitions related to the scale-up of French startups, letting them seize new business opportunities and open new markets."

   # feature item loop
   - icon : "ion-ios-chatboxes-outline" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Project Coordination"
-    content : "I have coordinated many projects.
-For instance, I led initiatives and teams for the French national electricity project Linky (~100 people), enabled the continuous delivery of value in a distributed-team context for a French startup, and coordinated a school renovation project in Honduras (30+ people)."
+    content : "I led initiatives and teams for the French national electricity project Linky (~100 people), enabled continuous delivery of value in a distributed-team context for a French startup, and coordinated a school renovation project in Honduras (30+ people), among other projects."

   # feature item loop
   - icon : "ion-speakerphone" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Marketing"
-    content : "I established and conducted a research methodology to define the target segment and the products' benefits to increase customer engagement for a Canadian startup.
-I have also provided some advice to a few other startups in this area.
-Finally, I have conducted market research for my ventures."
+    content : "I designed a fit-for-purpose research methodology to define the target segment and products' benefits that would increase customer engagement for a Canadian startup.
+I also provided some advice in this area to a few other startups.
+Finally, I conducted market research for my ventures."

   # feature item loop
   - icon : "ion-ios-cog-outline" #ionicon pack v2 : https://ionicons.com/v2/